 - Gila monsters have neurotoxic venom that is inflicted by chewing, so humans usually don’t fall seriously ill.

 - Komodo dragons have venom and bacteria in their bite; the combination of the two will kill a human if not immediately treated.

 Komodo dragons are the largest lizards in the world, which makes them instantly recognizable.
-Yet, another lizard that has attracted significant attention is the Gila monster, a species of lizards that lives in the deserts of the Southwestern United States.
+Yet, another lizard that has attracted significant attention is the Gila monster, a species of lizard that lives in the deserts of the Southwestern United States.
 The two species of lizards are often discussed because they both have varying levels of venom.
-Let’s dive into the main differences that separate Komodo dragons vs Gila monsters.
+Let’s dive into the main differences that separate Komodo dragons from Gila monsters.